-The length of time these measures will be in place, and the full extent of the financial impact on the District is unknown at this time.
+The financial impact to the District during 2020 was minimal.
+Administration expense saw an increase related to IT costs for remote working and meeting capability and sanitation.
+Revenues were not impacted.
+The length of time these measures will continue to be in place, and the full extent of the financial impact on the District is unknown at this time.